 The best ergonomic keyboards are all available at Ergonomic Essentials and they will make typing as easy as it should be whilst putting our hands in the positions they belong based on your own individual needs.

 There are many different types of keyboards available.
-Adjustable, Compact, Corded, Wireless, Combo's and more so it can be hard to know where to start.
+Adjustable, Compact, Corded, Split, Wireless, Combo's and more so it can be hard to know where to start.
 Read on for some helpful tips on what to look out for and find out what will suit you when looking for a good ergonomic keyboard.

 You can choose a 20cm separation or a 50cm separation.
 The Kinesis Freestyle keyboards can be splayed or completely separated and they can even be raised on an angle with the V-Lifter accessory kits.

 Often we have people come into our showroom with shoulder pain and the pain has become so bad that they are struggling to be productive in the workplace.
 More often than not this shoulder pain has come from regular day to day mouse use.
 In most workspaces a full length keyboard will sit in front of the user and the mouse will be off to the right hand side of the numeric keypad on the keyboard.
 The constant movements on the mouse with the arm can be really hard on the shoulder due to the thousands of repetitive movements every day, however it does not need to be this way.